Howard Marklein

-Howard L. Marklein (born October 3, 1954) is an American Republican politician and retired accountant and fraud examiner from Iowa County, Wisconsin.
-He is a member of the Wisconsin Senate, representing Wisconsin's 17th Senate district since 2015; he was president pro tempore of the Senate from 2017 through 2021, and is now the Senate co-chair of the Legislature's influential Joint Finance Committee.
-Previously, he served four years in the Wisconsin State Assembly, representing the 51st Assembly district.
+Howard L. Marklein (born October 3, 1954) is an American politician and retired accountant and fraud examiner from Iowa County, Wisconsin.
+A member of the Republican Party, he has represented Wisconsin's 17th Senate district in the Wisconsin Senate since 2015 and was Senate president pro tempore from 2017 to 2021.
+Marklein is a Senate co-chair of the Joint Finance Committee.
+From 2011 to 2015, he represented the 51st Assembly district in the Wisconsin State Assembly.

 Early life and education

-Howard Marklein was born in Madison, Wisconsin, and raised on a dairy farm in rural Spring Green, where he continues to reside.
-He graduated from River Valley High School in 1972 and went on to earn a Bachelor of Business Administration degree in accounting at the University of Wisconsin-Whitewater in 1976.
+Howard Marklein was born in Madison, Wisconsin, and raised on a dairy farm in rural Spring Green, where he still resides.
+He graduated from River Valley High School in 1972 and earned a Bachelor of Business Administration degree in accounting at the University of Wisconsin-Whitewater in 1976.

-After college, Howard worked for First Wisconsin National Bank of Milwaukee (now U.S. Bancorp).
-He was recruited by Virchow, Krause, & Company, LLP (now Baker Tilly US, LLP) to work in their Dodgeville office.
+After college, Marklein worked for First Wisconsin National Bank of Milwaukee (now U.S. Bancorp).
+He was recruited by Virchow, Krause, & Company, LLP (now Baker Tilly US, LLP) to work in its Dodgeville office.
 In 1979, he obtained his Certified Public Accountant (CPA) certification.
-Shortly after earning his CPA, Howard was promoted and transferred to the Whitewater and Fort Atkinson offices of Virchow, Krause, & Company, LLP.
-In 1984, he was promoted to Partner in the firm.
-Later, his practice was focused on forensic accounting and white collar crime investigations, for which he also became a Certified Fraud Examiner (CFE).
-He is now retired from this career.
+Shortly thereafter, Marklein was promoted and transferred to Virchow, Krause's Whitewater and Fort Atkinson offices.
+In 1984, he was promoted to partner.
+Later, his practice focused on forensic accounting and white collar crime investigations, for which he became a Certified Fraud Examiner (CFE).
+He is retired from that career.

 Political career

-Howard was elected to the Wisconsin State Assembly in 2010, representing the 51st Assembly district, and was re-elected in 2012.
+Marklein was elected to represent the 51st Assembly district in the Wisconsin State Assembly in 2010 and reelected in 2012.

-On April 7, 2013, Marklein announced that he would launch a primary challenge against incumbent state senator Dale Schultz.
-Schultz, a moderate Republican who sometimes crossed over and voted with Democrats, chose not to run for re-election after Marklein jumped out to an early lead in fundraising.
-With Schultz out of the race, Marklein won the nomination without opposition and went on to defeat Democrat Pat Bomhack in the general election.
+On April 7, 2013, Marklein announced that he would launch a primary challenge to incumbent state senator Dale Schultz.
+A moderate Republican who sometimes crossed voted with Democrats, Schultz chose not to run for reelection after Marklein took an early lead in fundraising.
+With Schultz out of the race, Marklein won the nomination unopposed and defeated Democratic nominee Pat Bomhack in the general election.

-He was elected by the Republican caucus as president pro tempore of the Senate for the 2017 and 2019 sessions.
-In 2021, he became the Senate co-chair of the Joint Finance Committee—the Wisconsin Legislature's powerful budget-writing committee.
+The Republican Senate caucus elected Marklein president pro tempore for the 2017 and 2019 sessions.
+In 2021, he became the Senate co-chair of the Joint Finance Committee.
 He retained that chairmanship in the 2023-2024 session.

 Personal life and family

-Howard Marklein married Peggy McNeil, a registered nurse.
-They have two adult children, three stepchildren, and six grandchildren.
+Marklein is married to Peggy McNeil, a registered nurse.
+They have two children, three stepchildren, and six grandchildren.